sashaouellet/SDMTools/houdini/README.txt

 === INSTALLATION ===

-- Please place this entire SDM_Tools subdirectory in a location on a network drive, so that it can follow you around computer to computer.
+- Please place this entire SDMTools subdirectory in a location on a network drive, so that it can follow you around computer to computer.
 Do not extract any of the contents.

 - Execute the 'install.py' python script from a shell, i.e.: